wear87/CSR2-Racing-Collection/README.md

 # CSR-Racing-2

 **Notes:**<br>
-① If you find a new variant of the car, please let me know.
-I will update it at any time.
-Usually I have to check and maintain all the cars by myself.
-The workload is very heavy.
+① If you find a new variant of a car, please join the Discord server and let me know.
+I will update it as soon as possible.
+Usually I have to check and maintain all the cars by myself so the workload is very heavy.
 If I get everyone's help, my workload will be reduced a lot.
 This project is free for the players.
 I hope everyone can participate actively.<br>

 ② Contact Details：<br>
 Discord Server：https://discord.gg/XVZbNan <br>